-No later than twenty five (25) Working Days prior to the Commencement of Service Date, the Operating Company shall submit the proposed Expert Weather Forecasting Service and Computerised Road Weather Information System to the Director for his written consent.
+No later than sixty (60) Working Days prior to the Commencement of Service Date, the Operating Company shall submit the proposed Expert Weather Forecasting Service and Computerised Road Weather Information System to the Director for his written consent.
 If consent is not given, the Operating Company shall submit a revised Expert Weather Forecasting Service and or Computerised Road Weather Information System for approval within ten (10) Working Days of consent being refused.

-6.2.3 The Computerised Road Weather Information System shall have suitable computer terminals and software for the display of weather related radar information from the Expert Weather

-Forecasting Service provider.
-Such information shall be accessible to the Operating Company at all times during the Winter Service Period to assist in the Winter Service decision making process.

-- 6.2.4 The Operating Company shall provide the Director and the Performance Audit Group with real time access to the Computerised Road Weather Information System and arrange for access to the expert weather forecaster's website to allow remote monitoring of proposed daily actions. - 6.2.5 The Operating Company shall provide and maintain all telecommunication links to meet the requirements of this Section 6 Network Operations Winter Service. - 6.2.6 All road sensors and weather prediction equipment shall use an open protocol based upon the Department for Transport TR2020C protocol and Traffic Scotland Datex II.

-Updated protocols may be used, but only where open access of the protocol is available to the Director to enable access to such protocol to other providers of equipment or service.

-For new and replacement weather stations, open protocol shall be provided at outstation level to ensure full functionality is available to other providers of equipment or service.

-- 6.2.7 To obtain regular updates of road conditions, weather stations shall be polled by the Operating Company at intervals of ten (10) minutes at all times from the Commencement of Service Date until the Service End Date.
-All collected weather station data shall be delivered to the Traffic Scotland Service website in a format agreed with the Director. - 6.2.8 The Operating Company shall ensure that all cameras are operational at all times from the Commencement of Service Date until the Service End Date and as a minimum weather camera images shall be updated every ten (10) minutes until Service End Date.

-These images shall be communicated to the Traffic Scotland Service Website in a format agreed with the Director until the Service End Date.

-- 6.2.9 The Operating Company shall hold welfare kits and shall distribute these in the event of a Critical Incident that involves stranded vehicles.
-The welfare kits shall be carried by each Winter Service Plant and shall, as a minimum, include; - (a) 24 emergency blankets, - (b) 24 bottles of water, and - (c) 24 energy bars (or equivalent) all of which must be within the manufacturer's expiry date.
+- 6.2.3 The Computerised Road Weather Information System shall have suitable computer terminals and software for the display of weather related radar information from the Expert Weather Forecasting Service provider.
+Such information shall be accessible to the Operating Company at all times during the Winter Service Period to assist in the Winter Service decision making process. - 6.2.4 The Operating Company shall provide the Director and the Performance Audit Group with real time access to the Computerised Road Weather Information System and arrange for access to the expert weather forecaster's website to allow remote monitoring of proposed daily actions. - 6.2.5 The Operating Company shall provide and maintain all telecommunication links to meet the requirements of this Section 6 Network Operations Winter Service. - 6.2.6 All road sensors and weather prediction equipment shall use an open protocol based upon the Department for Transport TR2020C protocol and Traffic Scotland Datex II. - Updated protocols may be used, but only where open access of the protocol is available to the Director to enable access to such protocol to other providers of equipment or service. - For new and replacement weather stations, open protocol shall be provided at outstation level to ensure full two-way functionality is available to other providers of equipment or service.
+The provider of the Operating Company's Computerised Road Weather Information System shall not be permitted to charge for the connection of equipment and transmission of data for equipment provided by other vendors. - 6.2.7 To obtain regular updates of road conditions, weather stations shall be polled by the Operating Company at intervals of ten (10) minutes at all times from the Commencement of Service Date until the Service End Date.
+All collected weather station data shall be delivered to the Traffic Scotland Service website in a format agreed with the Director. - 6.2.8 The Operating Company shall ensure that all cameras are operational at all times from the Commencement of Service Date until the Service End Date and as a minimum weather camera images shall be updated every ten (10) minutes until Service End Date. - These images shall be communicated to the Traffic Scotland Service Website in a format agreed with the Director until the Service End Date. - 6.2.9 The Operating Company shall hold welfare kits and shall distribute these in the event of a Critical Incident that involves stranded vehicles.
+The welfare kits shall be carried by each Winter Service Plant and shall, as a minimum, include; - (a) 24 emergency blankets,

-6.2.10 The Winter Service Duty Officers shall be solely authorised by the Operating Company to take decisions and to issue instructions on behalf of the Operating Company for implementing and directing the Winter Service and shall take such decisions and issue such instructions as are required.
+- (b) 24 bottles of water, and - (c) 24 energy bars (or equivalent) all of which must be within the manufacturer's expiry date. - 6.2.10 The Winter Service Duty Officers shall be solely authorised by the Operating Company to take decisions and to issue instructions on behalf of the Operating Company for implementing and directing the Winter Service and shall take such decisions and issue such instructions as are required.
 Unless agreed in writing by the Director no other Contract Personnel shall take decisions and or issue instructions on behalf of the Operating Company in relation to the Winter Service.